The author is a guitarist and bassist with over 35 years of experience as a musician.

-They make some excellent tube combos too.
 But that big Marshall stack is still the Holy Grail of guitar amps for many musicians, and the flagship of the lineup is the JVM.

 You may not have considered Orange Amplifiers before, but they’re a company with a history that dates back to the early days of hard rock.
 If you watch footage of rock bands from the 1960s you’ll see Orange amplifiers onstage almost as much as Marshalls.
 The British amp builder has had its ups and downs since those glory days, but today Orange is as strong as ever.

 The Orange Crush Series are affordable solid-state amps perfect for guitarists looking for the classic Orange vibe.
 The Tiny Terror and the rest of the Terror amps are uber-portable, small-wattage amps with big sound.
 The OR, TH and TV Series are pro-quality heads and combos for serious musicians looking for great tone.

 Orange also makes one of the coolest mini amps out there, the Micro Crush.